Mishalzeera/the-money-manager/README.md

 of content, plenty of whitespace and generally a feeling of comfort to using it.
 A few things will need to be overridden, but generally its okay.

+### Button Styling And Conflicts

+Some hours were spent styling the buttons to the appropriate colour and size.
+It seems a one-size fits all approach is not going to work, and sizing buttons per page would be a very long task.
+On some pages the alignment of the buttons is in conflict with the alignment of the fomrs.
+For the most part it is acceptable, and the author is anxious to style the tables for the History page.
+The author expects that to be a challenge of navigating Jinja templates and HTML/CSS structures.